PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 ## Document Subsections:

 As it becomes appropriate, break down the document sections into subsections to break up the components of the section.
 Note for instance that this is itself a subsection.
-As an example, the mardown for the subsection title above this text is as follows:
+As an example, the markdown for the subsection title above this text is as follows:

 ```markdown
 ## Document Subsections